AmMoPy/Wildfire_Prediction_Challenge/README.md

         -	Fixed seed was used for all estimators to ensure consistency of results

     -	Run time (including training and prediction):
-        -	`lgb` 4 fold cross validation without feature engineering: ~1 seconds per fold
+        -	`lgb` 4 fold validation without feature engineering: ~1 seconds per fold
-        -	`lgb` 4 fold cross validation with feature engineering: ~4 seconds per fold
+        -	`lgb` 4 fold validation with feature engineering: ~4 seconds per fold
-        -	`Voting Regressor` 4 fold cross validation with feature engineering: ~34 seconds per fold
+        -	`Voting Regressor` 4 fold validation with feature engineering: ~34 seconds per fold
+        - `Voting Regressor` on full training data for final submission with feature engineering: ~50 seconds

     -	Setting thresholds:
         -	Predictions are clipped to be in the range of 0 and 1, thus negative predictions are eliminated.
 This is reflected in the `rmse` reported per each validation fold